gypsydave5/gypsydave5.github.io/_posts/2014-08-15-bitwise-and-permissions.md

 layout: post
 title: "Bitwise and Permission"
 date: 2014-08-16 20:32:45
-tags: [Makers Academy, coding, Ruby. bitwise]
+tags:
-categories: Makers
+    - Makers Academy
+    - Ruby
+    - TDD
+    - Bitwise
 published: true
 ---

-So I thought I'd try and write about what happened last day of the first week at [Makers][MA], as mentioned in [my last post], about the failing Rspec test for the Unix task.
-Just because I learned a lot about both permissions on a Unix like system, about bitwise operators in Ruby, about how Rspec works, and how (not) to fix things.
+So I thought I'd try and write about what happened last day of the first week at [Makers][MA], as mentioned in [my last post], about the failing RSpec test for the Unix task.
+Just because I learned a lot about both permissions on a Unix like system, about bitwise operators in Ruby, about how RSpec works, and how (not) to fix things.

-So... the test checking file permissions in a directory by running the following Rspec test.
+So... the test checking file permissions in a directory by running the following RSpec test.

 ```ruby
   it "Should only allow the owner to change into my/private/files" do